sdbtools/pathfinder/README.md

 - args is a search expression
 - opts is a dictionary with options

-There are currently three options:
+There are currently four options:

 - 'ignore_cwd': ignore current working directory.
 Default value is 1.
 - 'file_type': use file type of the current file.
+Default value is 1.
+- 'type-add': add current file extension and its vim file type to ripgrep's list of file types.
 Default value is 1.
 - 'color': use color with ripgrep.
 Default value is 'never'.

 Extra Notes